aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-display-settings-csharp-tutorials/hide-and-unhide-worksheet/_index.md

 **How can I install Aspose.Cells for .NET?**

-You can install Aspose.Cells for .NET by downloading the relevant NuGet package and adding it to your Visual Studio project.
+You can install Aspose.Cells for .NET by downloading the relevant NuGet package from [Aspose Releases](https://releases/aspose.com/cells/net/) and adding it to your Visual Studio project.

 **What is the minimum required version of .NET Framework to use Aspose.Cells for .NET?**